obijywk/hunttracker/README.md

   "https://app.slack.com/client/T0E2CSZ8F/".
 This is used for building deep links into Slack.
 - **SLACK_ACTIVITY_LOG_CHANNEL_NAME**: A Slack channel name (without the leading #) where puzzle creations etc. will be announced.
+- **SLACK_ADMIN_CHANNEL_ID**: A Slack channel ID (not name!).
+Only members of this channel will be able to register puzzles.
+Leave this unset to allow any user to register puzzles.
+The app user must be a member of this channel for this to work.
 - **SLACK_IGNORED_USER_IDS**: A comma-separated list of Slack user IDs to be ignored for the purposes of tracking channel membership.
 Useful for ignoring the "bot" user (who cannot be detected automatically, because they're not _really_ a bot, because they need to be able to